skyla2692/DataStructue/README.md

 ## 03. Linked List
 - Singly Linked List
   - It can be used instead of Array.
 Node is made of the data and link.
 Data contains key value, and link contains the adress of the next node.
 At the end of the list, there is a node called None, which means there are no more nodes connected to the node, and it is the last end of the node.
-The first node of the list is called head, and the node before the None, last node with value, is called tail. <br>
+The first node of the list is called head, and the node before the None, last node with value, is called tail.

 - Doubly Linked List
   - It covers the problem of deleting a node.
 Since singly Linked list needs to know the previous node of target to redirect the links of nodes.
 Doubly Linked List helps with deleting a node, or several nodes connected to each other, from a original list without searching for the previous node.
 But it doubles in the number of nodes to redirect.
 It may be complicated, but is worth doing because there are so much to earn by it.
-  - In the course, I learned circular doubly linked list as a model form of doubly linked list. <br>
+  - In the course, I learned circular doubly linked list as a model form of doubly linked list.

 - LABS
   - singly_linked_list.py
   - doubly_linked_list.py